janneshb/SimpleSim.jl/docs/src/index.md

+# Introduction

 `SimpleSim.jl` is a minimalist Julia framework for modular dynamical system simulation.

 For installation, run `import Pkg; Pkg.add("SimpleSim.jl")` from within your Julia environment.

 ## Philosophy

-This software project aims at removing a lot of the overhead that a lot of the existing simulation frameworks out there.
-For this reason, `SimpleSim.jl` does not export any types and just a single function `simulate`.
-The interface is kept light weight and the majority of design decisions are left up to the user.
+This software project aims at removing a lot of the overhead that a lot of the existing simulation frameworks out there have.
+`SimpleSim.jl` does not export any types.
+The interface almost solely consists of the function `simulate` and a agreed-upon model structure.
+The light interface results in most design decisions left up to the user.

+At the same time `SimpleSim.jl` does not compromise on functionality and offers a feature-rich simulation framework.

 ## Short overview